mgoellnitz/dinistiq/README.md

 The missing bits can be configured by a set of properties files, describing

-- additional components that should be instanciated
+- additional components that should be instantiated
-- additional values that should be injected into the instanciated components but cannot be derived from the autoscanned parts
+- additional values that should be injected into the instantiated components but cannot be derived from the auto-scanned parts

 ## Convention over Configuration

-First of all the most important thing to use dinistiq is to annotate your dependencies with JSR @Inject so that dinistiq can find out which components are needed.
+Firstly, the most important thing to use dinistiq is to annotate your dependencies with JSR @Inject so that dinistiq can find out which components are needed.